-Your repeat imaging assessment will take place at the centre which you attended for your baseline imaging assessment, to make sure that your repeat set of images are directly comparable to your baseline images.
+Your repeat imaging assessment will take place at the centre which you attended for your first imaging assessment, to make sure that your repeat set of images are directly comparable to your first images.

 We appreciate that some participants live a considerable distance away.
-You can claim the cost of travel to the assessment centre by public or private transport, using the claim form that we will provide you with.
+You can claim the cost of travel to the assessment centre by public or private transport, using the claim form that we will provide you with at the end of your visit.
+Please keep your travel receipts and attach them to the claim form